 If you have received an opinion and treatment plan but still have questions or concerns, and if you think there may have been a mistake in your diagnosis or that the treatment plan isn’t the right one for you, a second opinion can help give you clarity and peace of mind.

-Dr. Silberg and Dr. Roll both offer complimentary second opinions to patients seeking additional information about their current diagnosis and treatment plan.
+Dr. Katherine L. Roll offers complimentary second opinions to patients seeking additional information about their current diagnosis and treatment plan.

 What a second opinion is:

 A second opinion is when you have already received a complete diagnosis and have been offered a written treatment plan by a general dentist, or specialist, who would perform the actual treatment.
 Normally this means a specialist has seen you and diagnosed your dental condition, and prepared a plan of care, but you want a second opinion from another qualified specialist of the same level of qualifications.
-If you need a second opinion, you can request one from Dr. Silberg and Dr. Roll, and they will evaluate your current diagnosis and compare it with their own study of your case.
+If you need a second opinion, you can request one from Dr. Roll and she will evaluate your current diagnosis and compare it with her own study of your case.
 Pinnacle Center – Dental Implants & Periodontics practices the C.A.R.E.
 Continuum treatment methodology.

 Who needs a second opinion?